Building Stateful Agents with Letta

 Retrieving an agent’s state

-The agent’s state is always persisted, so you can retrieve an agent’s state by either its ID or name.
+The agent’s state is always persisted, so you can retrieve an agent’s state by its ID.